Master of Public Health Degree in Nutritional Sciences

 NUTR 631 3 Metabolism of Vitamins and Minerals W

-NUTR 601 1 Professional Development and Teamwork W
+NUTR 601 1 Interprofessional Education and Teamwork for the Nutrition Professional W

 NUTR 642 3 Community Nutrition W